 Fighting against cancer, combating gender violence or violence against women, campaigns to fight childhood maladies...
 We put on the table social action initiatives to support people who are suffering, having into account their integration and their quality of life.

-At a time when its focus has moved from climate action to how to tackle reconstruction post COVID-19, this year's New York Climate Week (September 21 - 27) will be concentrating on the lessons we can learn from the current situation to help us move towards a carbon neutral future by way of a fair transition.
-Iberdrola group, worldwide benchmark in the fight against climate change, is approaching this summit convinced that the only way forward with respect to recovery is the green way and is committed to developing a more robust, sustainable and resilient economy.
+At a time when its focus has moved from climate action to how to tackle reconstruction post COVID-19, this year's New York Climate Week (September 21 - 27) was concentrating on the lessons we can learn from the current situation to help us move towards a carbon neutral future by way of a fair transition.
+Iberdrola group, worldwide benchmark in the fight against climate change, approached this summit convinced that the only way forward with respect to recovery is the green way and committed to developing a more robust, sustainable and resilient economy.

 Iberdrola encourages its employees to donate food and essential goods.
 Since 2012, this has meant collecting over 20,400 kilograms of food, as well as carrying out volunteering initiatives such as supporting soup kitchens to feed families in need.
 Under our commitment to mitigate the COVID-19 health crisis, 90,000 meals have been prepared for people in vulnerable situations.